Platin21/ajh/README.md

   - Pretty much finished now
   - will add simd stuff later
 * ajh_context
   - can show alert dialogs via ```c ajh_bool ajh_alert(ajh_chp title, ajh_chp text);`
   - will add view an input stuff
   - will add metal rendering
   - will add some buffers and other stuff for audio
 * ajh_region
   - need to add this file!

 ### Change Log #

 0.0.1 Intitial commit and creation of some stuff

+0.0.2 Markdown fix.